-Even though the vast majority of graduate students in the program are chemical engineers, the department does admit highly qualified students from non-Ch E backgrounds.
+Even though the majority of graduate students in the program are chemical engineers, the department does admit highly qualified students from non-Ch E backgrounds.
 To prepare these students for graduate coursework in chemical engineering, the Department has developed Ch E 412X - Core Concepts for Chemical Engineers.
-This course is typically completed the summer prior to a student's first fall term and must be successfully completed before attempting any graduate Ch E coursework.
+This course is typically completed the summer prior to a student's first fall term and must be successfully completed by students without an undergraduate chemical engineering degree before attempting any graduate Ch E coursework.
 Ch E 412X cannot be applied to the POSC Form.

 Students who do not successfully complete Ch E 412X will need to take up to 5 undergraduate level courses in Ch E and Math to enhance their preparation for taking graduate level Ch E coursework.
 Credit earned in these courses is not applied to the POSC Form.
-Based on their undergraduate specialty, students will need to earn a "B" or better in undergraduate Ch E courses as per the table below:
+For any courses not equivalently covered during their undergraduate preparation, students will need to earn a "B" or better in undergraduate courses as per the table below:

-Course Title Prerequisite ISU Course Ch E 545 1 semester undergraduate differential equations course Math 267

-Ch E 554 9 1 Ch E 356, 357, 381 Ch E 583 Advanced Thermodynamics 1 semester thermodynamics course Ch E 381 Ch E 587 Advanced Chemical Reactor Design 1 semester reactor design course Ch E 382
+Course Title Prerequisite ISU Course Ch E 545 Analytical and Numerical Methods 1 semester undergraduate differential equations course Math 267 Ch E 554 Integrated Transport Phenomena 2 semesters undergraduate transport phenomena (fluids, heat, mass transfer) Ch E 356, 357, 381 Ch E 583 Advanced Thermodynamics 1 semester thermodynamics course Ch E 381 Ch E 587 Advanced Chemical Reactor Design 1 semester reactor design course Ch E 382